Fleas in Bristol TN

+Fleas are small, wingless blood-sucking parasites that live on the exterior of their host.
+Adult fleas feed only on the blood of warm-blooded hosts, which they must obtain in order to survive and reproduce.
 Fleas are the most common ectoparasites found on cats and dogs, so they frequently turn up as household pests.
-Fleas are annoying to people and pets, especially during spring and early summer when their numbers tend to increase dramatically here in Tennessee.
+Fleas are annoying to people and pets, especially during spring and early summer when their numbers tend to increase dramatically.